lambdaclass/concrete/ROADMAP.md

     AST forms whose feature rows are covered by item #17.
 When a formatter or printer exists, extend this to parse -> print/normalize -> parse round-trip.

+19a.
+Add a desugar-preservation contract.
+    Desugar is a semantic compiler stage, not an invisible parser cleanup pass.
+    It rewrites surface forms such as `for`, `if let` / `while let`, scoped blocks, trailing-value blocks, `defer`, destructuring sugar, and future convenience syntax into the core source forms that Check and Elab consume.
+    If a desugared program behaves differently from the equivalent hand-written core form, every later stage can be perfectly correct and still compile the wrong program.
+This contract makes that stage auditable.

+    The contract should state, per desugaring: the source construct, the target core form, the evaluation order it preserves, how source spans/provenance are assigned to synthetic nodes, how ownership/drop/trap sequencing is preserved, and which facts later stages are allowed to assume came from desugar rather than user syntax.
+Synthetic nodes must be visible to diagnostics/reports as compiler-generated provenance, not as a second source program, and they must not create authority, ownership movement, or trap behavior that the source construct did not specify.

+    Gate with paired fixtures: each surface construct and its hand-written core expansion must agree under Check, interpreter, compiled output, source-span diagnostics, ownership/drop behavior, and capability/trap behavior where applicable.
+Include at least one red-team per high-risk family: `defer` cleanup order, destructuring of non-`Copy` values, `if let` / `while let` pattern failure, loop `break` values, trailing-value blocks, and source spans on synthetic failures.
+A mutation that changes desugar order, drops provenance, or introduces an extra move/drop/trap must fail.

 20. Define diagnostic code ownership by phase.
     The diagnostic ledger completeness gate prevents missing codes; now each phase/category should own a code range or category (parse, check, corecheck,